Tuesday, April 9, 2013

 amen.

-All in all, Seume's diary about his travel around the Baltic Sea is less entertaining than his book about his hiking tour to Syracuse.
+Overall, Seume's diary about his travel around the Baltic Sea is less entertaining than his book about his hiking tour to Syracuse.
 Was this the reason that no publisher wanted to print the manuscript?
 No, the reason was that the keen observer Seume had well noticed the misery of the peasants during his travels and had written it down.
 Throughout his text, he criticizes the feudalistic society, and outspoken passages like the one below about the superiority of the Napoleonic soldier compared to his German counterpart were politically dangerous:

 Without distinction, a Frenchman fights for his country, which has become his love.
 It not only keeps him and his family all the advantages but also offers real benefits.
 In France, a man is taken for what he is.
 In our country, a man is estimated according to his entry in the Church register, the weight of his father's moneybag, or what Lord Stewart's office prescribes.
 For whom should a German grenadier throw himself on batteries and into bayonets?
 He stays what he is, carries on his knapsack, and hardly earns a nice word from his grumpy ruler.
 He shall look death in the eye while in drudgery at home; his old, weak father is plowing the fields of a merciful Junker, doing nothing, paying him nothing, and rewarding him with maltreatment.
 The sweating old man brings in the harvest of the Court and has often let rot his own crop outside.
 However, he has the miserable honor of being the only coolie of the State, a better not recognized reputation!
 Why should a soldier fight courageously only to enjoy such happiness later himself?
 He shall be brave while his sister or girlfriend are forced to serve at Court for eight Gilders annually, year by year, without any perspective in their lifetime, and his old, sick aunt barely living on dry bread must spin her allotted pile of flax for the Court lest she is forced to live on alms.
 His little brother must serve as a messenger boy running for a dime, day in, day out, in cold and heat.
-The small peasant drives and pulls and gives; on the large farms, no hoof will stir, and no wheel will turn without him.
+The small peasant drives, pulls, and gives; on the large farms, no hoof will stir, and no wheel will turn without him.
 That is what you call State, good order, and justice.
 Are you still wondering where public unhappiness comes from?

 I hope my translation has retained a bit of Seume's emotional style.